demisto/content/Packs/Logzio/Integrations/Logzio/README.md

 ### 1. logzio-search-logs
 ---
 Returns logs from your Logz.io Operations account by Lucene query

+**Note**: The search time range can span over 2 calender days at most.
+If you supply a time range greater than that, the search window will be the **last** 2 calender days within the range you supplied.
 ##### Required Permissions
 Your Logz.io account type should be PRO or above.
 ##### Base Command